bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-brushless.md

 {% si_step attach the propeller guards or landing legs %}

 Choose between using the propeller guards or the landing legs.
+The legs are lighter and has less inertia, giving a longer and more agile flight.
 **We advise you to always use the guards if it is possible in your use case.
 These will protect the drone and you if something goes wrong.**

 Slide the legs/guards on from below hooking the little plastic part on the circular part just below the motors.
 Snap the straight part of the legs/guards on the arms of the Crazyflie.